Profile likelihood analysis for a stochastic model of diffusion in heterogeneous media

 \subsection{Case study 1: Two layers}

 In the first instance we explore the simplest possible heterogeneous problem, which is a system with just two layers, $m=2$.
 In this system we specify $\hat{x}_1=30$, $\hat{x}_2=L=70$ with $\theta = (0.2, 0.4)$.
-We begin by considering a relatively modest suite of exit time simulations by releasing $R=50$ particles at $S=70$, indicated schematically in Figure \ref{F3}(a).
-Profile likelihoods in Figure \ref{F3}(b)-(c) lead to maximum likelihood estimates (MLE) of $\hat{\theta} = (0.5000, 0.1301)$ for the approximate likelihood and $\hat{\theta} = (0.4878, 0.1327)$ with the exact likelihood.
-Comparing the shapes of the exact and approximate profiles in Figure \ref{F3}(b)-(c) indicates that the approximation is reasonable.
-However, comparing the MLE with the expected values indicates that this data does not lead to accurate estimates, indeed the true values of $h_1$ and $h_2$ are outside of the 95\% confidence intervals with this modest set of simulations.
-This suggests that the data are insufficient and so we now explore more refined experimental designs.
+We begin by considering a relatively modest suite of exit time simulations by releasing $R=100$ particles at $S=70$, indicated schematically in Figure \ref{F4}(a).
+Profile likelihoods in Figure \ref{F4}(b)-(c) lead to maximum likelihood estimates (MLE) of $\hat{\theta} = (0.5000, 0.1301)$ for the approximate likelihood and $\hat{\theta} = (0.4878, 0.1327)$ with the exact likelihood.
+Comparing the shapes of the exact and approximate profiles in Figure \ref{F4}(b)-(c) indicates that the approximation is reasonable.
+However, comparing the MLE with the expected values indicates that this data does not lead to accurate estimates, indeed the true values of $h_1$ and $h_2$ are outside of the 95\% confidence intervals with this modest set of simulations. \cbl